Terradue/cloud-admin-doc/source/sandbox2esxi.md

 * Select the name of the new Virtual Machine,
 * Select "Virtual Machine version:8" as *Virtual Machine version*,
 * Select "CentOS 4/5/6" as *Guest Operating System*,
-* Select "Use an existing virtual disk" in the *Select disk* step and choose the upload disk (see Step 5),
+* Select "Use an existing virtual disk" in the *Select disk* step and choose the uploaded disk (see Step 5),
 * Review the Virtual Machine configuration and start it.

 *Note.* Some steps like CPU, RAM or Network selection, are omitted since they are installation specific steps.